cescosgames/roadmap_projects/backend_projects/weather-api/README.md

 # Weather API (backend)

 This is a weather API backend project from [roadmap.sh Weather API](https://roadmap.sh/projects/weather-api-wrapper-service).
-This project has a very basic frontend that uses our backend routes to fetch weather data from visual crossing API. *NOTE* this project was supposed to implement Redis caching, but it is not currently fully implemented.
+This project has a very basic frontend that uses our backend routes to fetch weather data from visual crossing API.
+It also uses a local instance of redis for caching information, avoiding unncessary API calls.
-This is due to issues on installation of Redis locally, but theoretically, the Redis caching should work following my notes in redisCache.js which connects to our weather controller which handles our backend calls.
 <br>
 <br>